vatpac-technology/sops/docs/worldflight/Aerodromes/darwin.md

 --8<-- "includes/abbreviations.md"

+## Runway Modes
+Single runway operations on either **runway 11 or 29** will be in use for all aircraft.
+Runway 18/36 will not be available for arrivals and departures, due to it's use as a taxiway for some aircraft.

 ## Airways Clearance Delivery (ACD)
 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Route: